At Coda, security is of utmost importance. To learn about the security of our systems, head to coda.io/trust/security.

 Email + Password

-Passwords are secured using an industry standard salt, pepper, and secure hash mechanism.
+Passwords are secured using an industry-standard salt, pepper, and secure hash mechanism.
 Two-factor authentication is available for all accounts using email + password as their authentication mechanism.

 Authentication of users within Coda is delegated to Google via the industry-standard OAuth2 protocol; Coda has no knowledge about a user's password.
 During login, Google authenticates the user in question with a password (and, if configured, multi-factor authentication).
-Google Workspace administrators can configure any password-complexity and multi-factor enforcement policies within the admin console.
+Google Workspace administrators can configure any password complexity and multi-factor enforcement policies within the admin console.
 After authentication, Coda requests access to a number of OAuth "scopes" in order to provide access to limited account data, thereby enabling the Coda integration with Google.
 This account access can be revoked by the user at any time via the Google Accounts console at https://myaccount.google.com/permissions, or via a Google Workspace admin using the Google Workspace admin console.
 Details on the scopes requested and how they are used can be found in the appendix section of this whitepaper.

 SSO via SAML 2.0 (Enterprise only)

 SCIM (System for Cross-domain Identity Management) is a set of protocols that allow a third-party Identity Provider to manage users inside Coda for your organization.
+See Configure SCIM for more information.

 Fine-grained authorization controls

-Coda provides granular access controls to manage your organization, workspaces, folders and individual docs.
+Coda provides granular access controls to manage your organization, workspaces, folders, and individual docs.

 Coda provides two kinds of folders:

-Shared Folders - Shared folders are public to all makers within a workspace and grants all workspace members Edit permissions to their doc contents.
+Shared Folders - Shared folders are public to all makers within a workspace and grant all workspace members Edit permissions to their doc contents.
 By default, all new folders (besides the My Docs folder) are shared, so make them private if you don't want every member of your workspace to have access to your doc(s).

 Private Folders - For Team and Enterprise plans, you can adjust your folder settings by clicking on Shared folder settings in the top-left corner of the folder window.
 Then scroll down to the Folder access section and turn on the Private folder option.
 Note: Making folders private is a Team plan feature.
 Free and Pro makers can use their My Docs folder to keep docs private.